 \subsection{Adversarial Color Filter}

-For our new attack, Adversarial Color Filter (AdvCF), we use the above described color filter~\cite{hu2018exposure} as the basic component.
+For our new attack, Adversarial Color Filter (AdvCF), we use the above-described color filter~\cite{hu2018exposure} as the basic component.
 Specifically, we iteratively optimize the color filter formulated in Eq.~\ref{filter} for achieving non-suspicious adversarial images rather than for the original, image retouching task.
 The main novelty of AdvCF over previous color transformation attacks is its explicit color transformation space, which is specified as the parameter space of the color filter with $L_{\infty}$ bounds imposed directly on filter parameters.
 AdvCF is updated using PGD, and the parameter bound is set proportional to a specific number of pieces of the color filter.
-Note that our parameter bound does not need to be tight since the filter can inherently guarantee the color uniformity even when the perturbations are large.
+Note that our parameter bound does not need to be tight since the filter can inherently guarantee color uniformity even when the perturbations are large.
 We adopt the well-known C\&W loss (Eq.~\ref{cw2}), and find that the commonly used cross-entropy loss yields similar results.
 Note that other attacks, ReColorAdv and DDN, have also mixed C\&W loss with PGD iterative optimization.
 The full process of AdvCF is described in Algorithm~\ref{AdvCF}.

 Fig.~\ref{fig:curve} gives an example of one successful adversarial image that has been achieved by our AdvCF.
 As can be seen, the adversarial image can be obtained by only adjusting the color curves of the original image.
-This whole process is directly interpretable to humans because it involves a transformation that is well known in photography and can be achieved with a standard photo editing software.
+This whole process is directly interpretable to humans because it involves a transformation that is well-known in photography and can be achieved with standard photo editing software.